mageshvignesh/vignesh/README.md

 # PA-Insurence-Reporting-Portal
 Team Members
-vigneshwaran.s
+vigneshwaran.s -15csa70
-prema.s
+prema.s-15csa89
-shree ram kumar.p
+shree ram kumar.p-15csa55
 Abstract
  A personal Accident Insurance Reporting Portal is a self-service reporting tool that allows you to quickly and effectively retrieve the most current claims reports for your policy anywhere, anytime.
 A personal accident insurance covers the risk of a death and it reduces the financial burden.
 This portal allows for fast, secure, and private document sharing and in –depth analysis and reporting.
 Existing system: